DSCI-310-2025/dsci-310-group-02/README.md

    - staying in the same directory, manually type in this code: `docker run -it --rm -e PASSWORD=“group2” -p 8787:8787 ribbitsm/dsci310-group-02:animal_shelter_image_group2` and run it in your terminal
    - navigate to `http://localhost:8787/` in your browser which will open an Rstudio window.
 Enter the username `rstudio` and the password `group2` to log in.

-Once you are in the rstudio window, run
+Once you are in the rstudio window, navigate to the terminal (make sure you are not in the r console) and run `make all`
-`make all`

 which will run all the various analysis scripts to clean the data, create EDA figures and tables, and create the model and visualizations.
 It will also create an `index.html` file in the `docs` folder to allow you to easily view the full report.